For Best Results, Get Hands-On

 Last Updated: 6/3/2014

 Anyone can say they want to live a more “green” lifestyle, but here’s your chance to follow through on those good intentions by signing up for one of the myriad of hands-on workshops offered by Travel Green Wisconsin certified businesses around the state.
 The topics are as diverse as wind energy for your home to becoming a woman of the outdoors.
 Dig in!

 Explore an Eco Fair

-The Midwest Renewable Energy Fair has been around for 22 years and attracts about 20,000 attendees each year.
+The Midwest Renewable Energy Fair attracts about 20,000 attendees each year.
 Be among the crowd by marking your calendar for the third weekend in June when it is always held.
 Most times it’s staged at the Midwest Renewable Energy Association’s home base in Custer.
 The fair is a great place to get your feet wet with scaled-down education workshops, but the more detailed workshops, some 250 in all and running anywhere from one day to two weeks, go on all year round.
 The newest one, which debuts in the fall, is on solar charging for electric vehicles.
 There’s also an introductory course on wind power for people who have an interest in creating a wind system for their home or small business.